Go to Reviews.org US Edition

 - Change providers: If talking to your ISP doesn't help, it might be time to switch to a provider with less congestion on its cell.

 - Reduce streaming quality: Streaming services like Netflix and Stan allow you to lower the quality of your stream and the bandwidth used.
-Dropping the bit-rate on your stream could improve your speeds for every other online activity.
+Dropping the bit rate on your stream could improve your speeds for every other online activity.

 - Pause downloads and updates: If your PlayStation 4 is downloading a game while your PC is running a software update, you’re going to notice a drop in speed.
 These activities hog a fair bit of bandwidth while running, so it’s worth putting them on pause if you need to prioritise another online activity.